marshallku/boj-grader/README.md

 # Python [BOJ](https://www.acmicpc.net/) Grader

-A cli tool to grade solution
+A cli tool to test if your python code prints expected output as a given input.

 ## Usage